Imran Khan says Pakistan's wounds are self-inflicted - ExBulletin

 Imran Khan says Pakistan’s wounds are self-inflicted

-New Delhi, December 21: During the 20-year war on terror, all injuries suffered by Pakistan have been self-inflicted, according to Pakistani Prime Minister Imran Khan, Samaa TV reported.
+New Delhi: During the 20-year war on terror, all injuries suffered by Pakistan were self-inflicted, according to Pakistani Prime Minister Imran Khan, reported Samaa TV.

 In a ceremony at the Foreign Ministry on Tuesday, he said every nation has its fair share of ups and downs, just like Pakistan.
 “When you stray from your standards and make materialistic decisions, it will have consequences. “